MattSokol79/Sparta-DevOps-Training/Week1_Business_Skills/Day4/elevator_pitch/README.md

 code in languages like javascript.
 When I began my research into the different roles available to me in the tech industry, I discovered DevOps which I found to be one of the most interesting roles I could pursue.
 The role stood out for me as I felt that could not only develop my skills in software development but also gain deeper knowledge in operations further broadening my skillset.
-Furthermore the role would allow me to work at the forefront of the tech industry as it is still a relatively novel role and the fact that the role is in such high demand further attracted me to it.
+Furthermore the role would allow me to work at the forefront of an involving industry as it is still a relatively novel role and the fact that the role is in such high demand further attracted me to it.